Vietnam.vn - Nền tảng quảng bá Việt Nam

 Meanwhile, a spokesman for British Chancellor Rishi Sunak told the press that local authorities have a responsibility to manage their budgets and ensure the best use of taxpayers' money.

 "The budget is managed by local councils.
-The government has worked closely with them to help them get their money right.
+The government has worked closely with them to help them manage their finances.
 Councils are also required to make the best use of taxpayers' money," said a spokesman for Chancellor Rishi Sunak.

-Birmingham is now the second largest city in the UK after London, with a population of over 1.1 million.
+Birmingham is now the second largest city in the UK after London with a population of over 1.1 million people.
 It is a major international commercial centre, mainly developing the service industry.

 Source